NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/README.md

 *   **Storage**: Similar to the silver layer, the gold layer uses **Delta tables** for storage, ensuring ACID compliance, efficient incremental loading, and data versioning.
 *   **Accessibility**: Business users and reporting teams primarily utilise the gold layer.
 The structured data model enables them to efficiently perform complex queries, generate reports, and calculate critical business metrics, ultimately supporting data-driven decision-making processes.

 Notebooks located in the "Gold" folder within the Databricks workspace document the logic and code used for transforming data from the silver layer into the desired fact and dimension table structure in the gold layer.
-[See all notebooks and transformations in **Gold Layer**](https://github.com/NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/tree/main/Notebooks/4-%20Gold)
+[See all notebooks and transformations in the **Gold Layer**](https://github.com/NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/tree/main/Notebooks/4-%20Gold)